xue2sheng/SoftwareChallenge/TESTING.md

 	cmake --build . --config Release
 	ctest -C Release

-If you want to launch it directly in order to obtain more details, provided you're in that *build\test\Release* folder:
+If you want to launch it directly in order to obtain more details, provided you're in that *build* folder:

-	cd test\Release
-	.\test*.exe --use-colour yes --success
+	.\test\Release\test*.exe --use-colour yes --success

 ## Linux